 On the day of your visit, you should observe the meal preparation and if meals are delivered, note if they were delivered on time.
 If prepared at the site, note if the meals were prepared within the health and safety standards required by the sponsor and the local or State health authorities.
 When observing the meal service, note the number of meals delivered or prepared, the number of complete meals served to children and program adults, the number of leftover meals, the number of non-reimbursable meals served, if any, and whether or not the meals are being counted accurately by site personnel.
 You also should ensure that nondiscrimination posters are in place and that all children have access to and are being served meals.
 Finally, you should complete your forms before you leave, and make corrective actions on site, if at all possible.
-A full listing of what to look for begins on page 5 of this handbook.
+A full listing of what to look for can be found in the Visits and Reviews section of this guide.